 Will you be one of them?

-I've even picked up shares of the Energy Select SPDR, which provides exposure to both oil and gas behemoths like ExxonMobil and lesser-known companies like EOG Resources
+I've even picked up shares of the Energy Select SPDR, which counts oil and gas companies such as Anadarko Petroleum

-I've also had my eye on smaller, specialty energy players like seismic data acquisition companies Dawson Geophysical and even tiny TGC Industries.
-They're both swimming in cash, trading near historically low multiples, and well-positioned to shoot higher when the price of oil and gas finally rises.
-Of course, there's only one problem.
+I've also had my eye on smaller, specialty energy players -- for example, seismic-data-acquisition companies Dawson Geophysical and tiny TGC Industries.
+They're both swimming in cash and are well positioned to shoot higher when the price of oil and gas finally rises.
+Of course, there's only one problem ...